 #2: Hide and Seek with Your Dog

 Professional dog trainers know this game as “The Recall Game” but kids everywhere know it as Hide-and-Seek.
-And, if you happen to have kids cooped up inside during COVID 19, this fun game is a great one to get them burning off some extra energy as well.
+And, if you happen to have kids cooped up inside during COVID-19, this fun game is a great one to get them burning off some extra energy as well.

 Another bonus of playing this game with your dog is that it helps to reinforce a critical life skill: How to come when called.
 You never know when this may just save your dog from danger in an emergency.

 As with all training, keep the tone positive and fun.
 In addition, make it easy for your dog in the beginning.
-Have everyone in the house take turns calling the dog then rewarding with food and praise while standing in a circle in the same room.
+Have everyone in the house take turns calling the dog and then rewarding it with food and praise while standing in a circle in the same room.
 Then, add as much distance as you can between players, remembering to call excitedly and reward liberally for success.

 #3: Indoor Obstacle Course for Dogs

 There are a variety of ways to be creative with everyday items in your house to make fun obstacles for your dog to stimulate their mind and body.
-The trick to building a successful dog obstacle course is to train each obstacle on its own, then string them together for a challenging work out.
+The trick to building a successful dog obstacle course is to train each obstacle on its own, then string them together for a challenging workout.

 Here are a few ideas to get you thinking about how you can build an indoor course for your dog: